NFL Predictions Week 15: Picks and Odds Advice for Latest Schedule

 Even a marquee showdown pitting the New England Patriots against the Pittsburgh Steelers lost a little luster after the AFC contenders suffered stunning Week 14 defeats to the Miami Dolphins and Oakland Raiders, respectively.

-Yet the majority of games feature some form of playoff stakes, and bettors will find excitement even when only pride and draft positioning are on the line.
-After making picks for the remaining schedule, let's break down one bout with vast postseason ramifications and another simply representing a gambling opportunity.
+Yet the majority of games feature some form of playoff stakes, and bettors will find excitement—even when only pride and draft positioning are on the line.
+After making picks for the remaining schedule, let's break down one bout with postseason ramifications and another simply representing a gambling opportunity.

 Week 15 NFL Schedule and Odds

-Betting info obtained from OddsShark as of Saturday evening.
+Betting info according to OddsShark and accurate as of Saturday evening.

 Green Bay at Chicago (-5) | O/U 46.5